Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 Abstract

-Meritocracy refers to a distributive system in which individual merit—typically defined as effort and talent—is treated as the primary criterion for allocating resources and rewards, rather than social origins or inherited privilege (Bell, 1972; Young, 1958).
-While Young (1958) coined the term as a dystopian critique of a society that justifies power and status through “achievement,” it has since been re-appropriated as a positive ideal of fairness, especially in liberal and market-oriented societies (Dubet, 2011; Mijs, 2019; Van De Werfhorst, 2024).
-From a sociological standpoint, meritocracy is not only a cognitive judgement about how inequality works; it is also a moral lens through which people interpret differences in income, status, and life chances (Castillo et al., 2019).
-Precisely because it frames outcomes as earned, meritocratic ideals can end up reinforcing inequality: “winners” are encouraged to see their position as deserved, while “losers” are pushed toward self-blame rather than structural critique (Mijs, 2016a; Sandel, 2020; Wilson, 2003).
+Meritocracy refers to a distributive system in which individual merit—typically defined as effort and personal ability—is treated as the primary criterion for allocating resources and rewards, rather than social origins or inherited privilege (Bell, 1972; Young, 1958).
+While Young (1958) coined the term as a dystopian critique of a society that justifies power and status only through “achievement,” it has since been re-appropriated as a positive ideal of fairness, especially in liberal and market-oriented societies (Mijs, 2021; Van De Werfhorst, 2024).
+From a sociological standpoint, meritocracy is, on the one hand, a cognitive judgment about how inequality works and, on the other hand, a moral lens through which people evaluate inequality in relation to merit (Castillo et al., 2019; Heuer et al., 2020).
+Precisely because it frames outcomes as earned, meritocratic ideals can end up reinforcing inequality: “winners” are encouraged to see their position as deserved, while “losers” are pushed toward self-blame rather than structural critique (García-Sierra, 2023; Mijs, 2016a; Sandel, 2020).
 The key point is that meritocracy often promises to mitigate inherited advantage, but in practice, it can legitimize unequal structures by translating social privilege into individualized narratives of deservingness.

 Research in adult populations has mapped both the determinants and consequences of meritocratic perceptions.
 On the “causes” side, higher-status individuals —those with more education, income, and occupational prestige—and upward mobile individuals are consistently more likely to endorse merit-based explanations for social outcomes (Duru-Bellat & Tenret, 2012; García-Sánchez et al., 2018; Mijs et al., 2022; Traini et al., 2025).
 On the “consequences” side, perceiving one’s society as meritocratic is associated with lower support for redistribution and egalitarian policies (Hoyt et al., 2023; Pañeda-Fernández et al., 2026; Tejero-Peregrina et al., 2025), as well as greater acceptance of inequality and market-based allocation logics (Castillo et al., 2025, 2019).
 Experimental evidence is consistent with a causal pathway in which exposure to upward-mobility information or “self-made” narratives reduces redistributive support and increases tolerance of inequality and system-justifying orientations, whereas exposure to low or downward mobility produces the opposite pattern—effects that are often partly mediated by strengthened meritocratic perceptions (Deng & Wang, 2025; Matamoros-Lima et al., 2025).
 Taken together, this literature suggests that meritocratic perceptions are systematically associated with social position and redistributive attitudes.
 In particular, they are associated with whether inequality is interpreted primarily as the outcome of individual performance or as a condition that warrants collective intervention.